laugh12321/TensorRT-YOLO/README.en.md

 ## <div align="center">✨ Key Features</div>

-- Supports YOLOv5, YOLOv8, YOLOv9, PP-YOLOE, and PP-YOLOE+
+- Support for YOLOv5, YOLOv6, YOLOv7, YOLOv8, YOLOv9, PP-YOLOE, and PP-YOLOE+
-- Supports static and dynamic export to ONNX, as well as TensorRT inference
+- Support for ONNX static and dynamic export, as well as TensorRT inference
-- Integrated EfficientNMS TensorRT plugin for accelerated post-processing
+- Integration of EfficientNMS TensorRT plugin for accelerated post-processing
-- Utilizes CUDA kernel functions for accelerated pre-processing
+- Utilization of CUDA kernel functions for accelerated preprocessing
-- Supports inference in both C++ and Python
+- Support for inference in both C++ and Python
-- CLI Quick Export and Inference
+- Command-line interface for quick export and inference
+- One-click Docker deployment

 ## <div align="center">🛠️ Requirements</div>